 Forequarter angulation - shoulders - general comment of forequarter angulation followed by a specific comment on the upper arm (length and lay if needed - usually is!).

-Hindquarter angulation - general comment followed by specifics if needed (not often generally).
+Hindquarter angulation - general comment followed by specifics if needed (not often generally), comment if overangulated.

 Chest Proportions